Multiobjective Test Problems with Degenerate Pareto Fronts: Design Principles

 with

-where the symbol $\circ$ denotes a entry-wise product operation, and $\mathbf{1} \in \mathbb{R}^d$ is a vector of ones.
-Please note that (\ref{eq3.4}) defines essential objective functions, and (\ref{eq3.3}) transforms these essential objectives into another high-dimensional space and obtains the final objective functions for the test problems.
+where the symbol $\circ$ denotes an entry-wise product operation, and $\mathbf{1} \in \mathbb{R}^d$ is a vector of ones.
+Please note that (\ref{eq3.4}) defines essential objective functions, and (\ref{eq3.3}) transforms these essential objectives into another high-dimensional space and obtains the objective functions for the test problems.